ArweaveTeam/arweave-standards/README.md

 This repository contains:

-- Drafts and finalized specifications for data formats, tag formats, data protocols, custom gateway features or anything that is built on top of the Arweave Network and needs to be standardized.
+- Arweave Network Standards (ANS documents).
+Drafts and finalized standards for data formats, tag formats, data protocols, custom gateway features and anything that is built on top the Arweave Network.

 - General best practices, for example, on how to format data, what already existing specifications should be re-used.